Jing-Gu/dev-journal/docs/cs/data-structure.md

 - Collections can not hold primitive types, `List<int>` is wrong, `List<Integer>` is correct.

 ### LinkedList
-Each element in the list has a reference to the next element and the previous elements.
-LinkedList keeps items in the same order when adding them.
-An item can be added between the existed items by passing the index to add().
+Each element in the list has a reference to the next element and the previous elements. **LinkedList keeps items in the same order when adding them**.
+An item can be added between the existed items by passing the index to `add()`.

 ```java
 import java.util.LinkedList;